amarantha-k/cbas/_drafts/primer-beer.md

 The first statement (_CREATE BUCKET_) gives Analytics the information needed to access the data of interest from Couchbase Server.
 The next two statements (_CREATE SHADOW DATASET_) create the target datasets in Analytics for the information of interest.
 Notice how _WHERE_ clauses are utilized to direct beer-related data into separate, type-specific datasets for easier querying.
-Each of these datasets will be hash-partitioned (sharded) across all of the nodes running instances of the Analytics service.
+Each of these datasets will be hash-partitioned (shared) across all of the nodes running instances of the Analytics service.
 To initiate the shadowing relationship of these datasets to the front-end data, one more step is needed, namely:

     CONNECT BUCKET beerBucket WITH {"password":""};

- **Note:** The Developer Preview saves the username and password for Couchbase Server as plain text in the clear.
+> **Note:** The Developer Preview saves the username and password for Couchbase Server as plain text in the clear.

 Once you have run this statement, Analytics will begin making its copy of the front-end data and continuously monitor it for changes.